TRAINING AND WORKFORCE DEVELOPMENT

 16.14.9 Peer Recovery Support Specialist and Certified Family Support Partner Reporting

-AHCCCS approved training agencies and providers who employ credentialed PRSS and CFSP are required to maintain current and ongoing documentation verifying that all individuals delivering Medicaid-reimbursed PRSS and CFSP support services are reported in compliance with AMPM 963 and 964 by uploading AMPM 963 attachments A and C and 964 attachment A. The attachments will be uploading utilizing the AHCCCS QM Portal OIFA page, located on the AHCCCS website https://qmportal.azahcccs.gov/
+AHCCCS approved training agencies and providers who employ credentialed PRSS and CFSP are required to maintain current and ongoing documentation verifying that all individuals delivering Medicaid-reimbursed PRSS and CFSP support services are reported in compliance with AMPM 963 and 964 by uploading AMPM 963 attachments A and C and 964 attachment A and B. The attachments will be uploaded utilizing the AHCCCS QM Portal, located on the AHCCCS website https://qmportal.azahcccs.gov/ Submissions

 16.14.10 Peer Recovery Support Specialist and Certified Family Support Partner Audits